HazyResearch/ThunderKittens/README.md

     ```

 3. `cd` into the kernel directory you want to build (e.g., `kernels/gemm/B200`).
 4. Build:

     ```bash
     make
     ```

-5. Include the resulting shared library file in your Python code and call the function!
+5. Import the resulting shared library file in your Python code and call the kernel!

+The tests and benchmarks for these kernels are located alongside their source files.
+Note that the top-level `tests/` directory contains tests for the ThunderKittens primitives, not for the kernels built using ThunderKittens!

 ## ThunderKittens Manual

-[In-progress onboarding document](https://docs.google.com/document/d/15-Zvf6e0NLX1si4ml4sUOWCDlXNMtOWKiuo6CKZMEYA/edit?usp=sharing).
-Please contribute to this if you've run into issues and feel the broader community can benefit from explanations.
-Please leave comments if any aspect of this is unclear.

 ThunderKittens is actually a pretty small library, in terms of what it gives you.

- - Data types: (Register + shared) * (tiles + vectors), all parameterized by layout, type, and size.
+* Data types: (Register + shared) * (tiles + vectors), all parameterized by layout, type, and size.
- - Operations for manipulating these objects.
+* Operations for manipulating these objects.

+Therefore, the best way t learn ThunderKittens is to start looking into code and run the kernels yourself!
+We have a step-by-step, educational kernel series on matrix multiplication under [kernels/gemm/educational](kernels/gemm/educational).

-Despite its simplicity, there are still a few sharp edges that you might encounter if you don’t know what’s going on under the hood.
+Once you get used to its APIs, there are still a few sharp edges that you might encounter if you don’t know what’s going on under the hood.
 So, we do recommend giving this manual a good read before sitting down to write a kernel -- it’s not too long, we promise!

-### NVIDIA’s Programming Model
+#### NVIDIA’s Programming Model

 To understand ThunderKittens, it will help to begin by reviewing a bit of how NVIDIA’s programming model works, as NVIDIA provides a few different “scopes” to think about when writing parallel code.

 1. Thread -- this is the level of doing work on an individual bit of data, like a floating point multiplication.
 A thread has up to 256 32-bit registers it can access every cycle.
 2. Warp -- 32 threads make a warp.
 This is the level at which instructions are issued by the hardware.
 It’s also the base (and default) scope from which ThunderKittens operates; most ThunderKittens programming happens here.
 3. Warpgroup -- 4 warps make a warpgroup.
 This is the level from which asynchronous warpgroup matrix multiply-accumulate instructions are issued.
 (We really wish we could ignore this level, but you unfortunately need it for the H100.)
 Correspondingly, many matrix multiply and memory operations are supported at the warpgroup level.